-When, for any reason, a student has missed 20% or more of the course meetings during a given term, Deerfield may withhold credit for the course for that term.
+When, for any reason (excused or unexcused), a student has missed 20% or more of the course meetings during a given term, Deerfield may withhold credit for the course for that term.
 Such cases will be heard by the Academic Standing Committee.

 Co-Curriculars, Meals, School Meetings, and Events

 Attendance is taken at numerous times and places outside of class.
 Co- curriculars, sit-down meals, school meetings, and Academy Events are required for all students, as are other obligations as assigned.
-From time to time, the faculty may designate required events as an alternative to class time.
+From time to time, with the approval of the Curriculum Committee, faculty may designate required events as an alternative to class time.

-All teachers submit daily reports on student absences online; they report “actual” attendance only and do not assign or excuse APs.
-Faculty cannot adjust attendance or eliminate Accountability Points—even when there is certainty that the absence will be excused.
-The Dean of Students Office determines which absences are excused; errors and/or requests for clearance must be submitted to the Class Dean within three school days.
+All teachers submit daily online reports on student absences; they take attendance only and do not assign or excuse Accountability Points.
+Faculty cannot adjust attendance or eliminate APs—even when there is certainty that the absence will be excused.
+The Student Life Office determines which absences are excused; errors and/or requests for clearance must be submitted to the Class Dean within three school days.

-If a student is too sick to go to class, sit-down meal or another activity where attendance is required, he/she needs to be in the Health Center in order to be excused for medical reasons.
-If a class is missed, the student should inform the teacher that he/she was in the Health Center.
+If students are too sick to go to class, sit-down meal or another activity where attendance is required, they need to be in the Health Center in order to be excused for medical reasons.
+If a class is missed, studenst should inform the teacher that they were in the Health Center.
 If unable to complete or to hand in any graded assignment when medically excused from class, the student should notify the teacher as soon as possible to acknowledge that the assignment will be late and to clarify when the assignment can be completed.
-Students who miss class or any other required school commitment due to illness may not participate in their co-curricular assignment that day.
+Students who miss class or any other required school commitment due to illness may not participate in their co-curricular activity that day.

 A sick or injured student may be excused from a co-curricular activity by a nurse or the school physician.
 In such a case, the student is expected to communicate with the coach or the adult in charge of that co-curricular activity.
 In certain co-curricular activities where the unexpected absence of the student may create a hardship for the group, it is important that the student notify the appropriate adult in a timely fashion.
 Failure to notify the adult before the beginning of the co-curricular time period may result in invalidation of the medical excuse and the student may receive Accountability Points.

-Students are permitted to miss a combined total of five class days for college visits, approved Pursuits of Excellence or other commitments approved by the Dean of Students Office.
+Students are permitted to miss a combined total of five class days for college visits, approved Pursuits of Excellence or other commitments approved by the Student Life Office.

 Attendance in class is essential to individual academic success and community health.
-However, when appropriate opportunities to pursue excellence arise, Deerfield allows students to miss up to five class days a year.
+However, when appropriate opportunities to pursue excellence arise, Deerfield allows students to miss class.

 - Remain in good academic standing;